Ventana Wildlife Society: Big Sur Condor Sanctuary

 The Vallejo Times Herald reported that in May 2014, California condor #597 (also known as Lupine) was spotted near Pescadero, a coastal community south of San Francisco.
 This is the first California condor spotted in San Mateo County since 1904.
 The three-year-old female flew more than 100 mi north from Pinnacles National Park, in San Benito County, on May 30, and landed on a private, forested property near Pescadero, on the San Mateo County Coast, where it was photographed by a motion-activated wildlife camera.
 Kelly Sorenson, executive director of the Ventana Wildlife Society, stated: "It's very important.
 It shows that they really are spreading out in their range.
 It's very exciting.
 It shows that we're on the right track.
 The population is expanding.
 They are breeding on their own.
 They are finding food on their own."

 By July 2014, the condor population, including sites in California, Baja California and Arizona, has grown to 437.
 There is a population of 232 wild birds and 205 in captivity.
 Ventana Wildlife Society manages 34 free-flying condors, of which it has fledged 9.

+On August 18, 2020, the Dolan Fire near Lime Creek was intentionally started by an arsonist.
+During the next two days, the fire burned through the 80 acre site, destroyed a research building, pens, and other facilities, and killed ten adult condors and two chicks.